What You Need:

-- After three minutes ask your child to read both thermometers and record the temperatures in his notebook along with the time of the readings.
+- After the three minutes have passed, read and record the time and thermometer temperatures in the notebook.

-- After the 10 minutes look over the chart with him.
-How did the temperature inside the jar change compared to the other one?
+- Discuss how the container affected the temperature of thermometers.
+How did the temperature inside the container change compared to outside the container?

 What's Going On?

 The thermometer outside of the container is constantly being exposed to air that is constantly changing temperature, as the warm air mixes with passing cooler air.
 The air inside the container is trapped and can't mix with the cooler surrounding air–it just gets warmer as the sunlight heats it up.
 A greenhouse works in a similar way; solar energy in the form of light creates thermal energy, or heat, that can't escape through the glass.

 This activity mirrors how a greenhouse works, but it's not exactly the same as the greenhouse effect that is taking place in the Earth's atmosphere.
 A complex interaction between light, heat, and chemicals make up the greenhouse effect and the chemicals known as "greenhouse gases" in the environment.
 They cause the temperature of the Earth to be warmer than it would be without them, much like the glass in a greenhouse, or the jar in this activity.

 Some greenhouse gases are actually helpful and natural–they keep the Earth's surface from getting too cold.
 In fact, without some greenhouse gases, the humans would regularly experience temperatures as low as zero degrees Fahrenheit, or -18 degrees Celsius.
 The problem comes when pollution caused by human industrialization creates additional greenhouse gases, such as carbon dioxide.
 Excess greenhouse gases in the atmosphere increase the overall temperature of the earth and disrupt the natural balance of the Earth.